ohines/OpenSEIR_Graph/README.md

 the effect of various social structure interventions (lockdowns, quarantines, isolation, social-distancing) on the dynamics of disease spread.

-The basic model for this study is an SEIR model [SEIR (Susceptible, Exposed, Infectious,Removed)](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#Elaborations_on_the_basic_SIR_model) built on a graphical population structure.
+The basic model for this study is an [SEIR (Susceptible, Exposed, Infectious,Removed) model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#Elaborations_on_the_basic_SIR_model) built on a graphical population structure.
 A graph is used to represent a population with each node representing a person, and edges representing social contacts between two people.
 Interventions are understood as dynamic updates to the underlying structure.
-The current model is built in python using the `networkx` python package to graph structure.
+The current model is built in python using the `networkx` python package to represent graph structure.
 We encourage collaborators of all kinds to use this repository to study different interventions, and to improve the realism of the SEIR model.